Passive Upright Thermal Shooting Target

 Are you shooting targets inside or outside?

 Passive Thermal: This target is outside only.
 Taking this target inside is not an option.
-The no power option works only outside in the open, and leaning back at a 15º angle.
-For instance attaching it vertically to a tree trunk would hinder the contrast.
+The no power option works best outside in an open environment.
+1st generation passive targets require you to lean the target back at a 15º degree angle.
+IR.Tools Upright Passive Targets generate a great contrast at any angle, therefore eliminates the 15º.

 Like a fisherman, you will want to check the weather forecast.
 The best contrast is seen on a clear, cloudless day.
 Also you will want to avoid days when the temperature of the sky and ground are the same, such as winter time.